 When AJ Met Edwina at the V&A Museum

-Reader, imagine a world where there is no intoxicating, beguiling nature left to plunder, adorn and inspire our collective, never-ending appetite for new clothes.
+Reader, What does the future of fashion look like now that climate change is finally being treated as a threat to life on earth?
+Can you imagine a world where there is no intoxicating, beguiling nature left to plunder, adorn and inspire our collective, never-ending appetite for new clothes?

 Pioneering Ethical Fashion Journalism at You Magazine